pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Suppose as above that your algorithm has 16% error (84% accuracy) on the dev set.
 We break the 16% error into two components:

 - The bias is the error rate of your algorithm on your training set.
 We think of this informally as the algorithm’s **bias**.
-- The variance is how much worse you do on the test set compared to the training set in this setting.
+- The variance is how much worse the algorithm does on the dev (or test) set compared to the training set in this setting.
 We think of this informally as the algorithm’s **variance**.

 Some changes to a learning algorithm can address the first component of error **bias** and improve its performance on the training set.
 Some changes address the second component **variance** and help it generalize better from the training set to the dev/test sets.
 To select the most promising changes, it is incredibly useful to understand which of these two components of error is more pressing to address.

+Developing good intuition about Bias and Variance will help you choose effective changes for your algorithm.

 ### Examples of Bias and Variance